Commitment + Clinical Leadership = Better Outcomes

 Watermelon is the perfect snack during the day, and you can include it in your summer cookout menu.

-There are also many positive health benefits to including watermelon in your diet.
+There are also many positive health benefits of including watermelon in your diet.
 Here are some ways that eating watermelon can benefit your health.

 Health Benefits of Watermelon